Lesnoye Sanatorium: In Soviet times

 In 1918, the sanatorium was nationalized and given over to the Stavropol-on-Volga district health department.
 In the 1920s and 1930s outbreaks of tuberculosis were common throughout Russia, and the sanatorium became the base from which the Moscow tuberculosis clinics were supervised, and was itself filled to capacity.
 Surgical methods of treatment and more effective use of kumis were developed here.

 During World War II the Military Institute of Foreign Languages moved to Stavropol-on-Volga, and a training center for military translators was established at the Lesnoye Sanatorium under the direction of Lieutenant General Nikolai Biasi.
 From 1941 to 1942 two thousand translators were trained.
 Among the cadets trained here were many who became well-known writers, artists and composers, including Vladimir Etush, Andrei Eshpai, S. Lvov, E. Rzhevskaya, and A. Troyanovsky.

 After the war, Lesnoye Sanatorium began accepting patients again, but only in the summer.
 In 1950 about 100 patients were admitted.
 Year-round operations resumed in 1960, and patients came for treatment from all over the USSR.

 In 1980, a large (3 m, not including pedestal and base) statue of Lenin which had been installed on the grounds was moved to Central Park to increase its public visibility.

-In 1989 a modern seven-story building with 360 beds and kitchens, a dining room, a recreation center, a movie theater, and other services was commissioned.
+In 1989 a modern seven-storey building with 360 beds and kitchens, a dining room, a recreation center, a movie theater, and other services was commissioned.

 Recent history and current status

 Tuberculosis patients from all regions of Russia continue to be treated at Lesnoye Sanatorium, which is now owned and operated by the Russian federal government.
 The current capacity is 360 beds.
 The main methods of treatment are medication, diet, and kumis.

 Today, the kumis is made from cow's milk.
 It is slightly inferior in its medicinal properties to natural mare's kumis.
 In 1996, a private goat farm was established on the grounds of the sanatorium, to provide goat's milk for medicinal purposes to patients of the sanatorium and to children in the city.

 In 1993, the facade and grounds of the Lesnoye Sanatorium were declared a monument of architecture and history of the Samara region, and they are included in the official register of monuments of Tolyatti.
 A picture of Lesnoye Sanatorium is on the labels of the local brandy "Stavropol-on-Volga".

 Lesnoye Sanatorium celebrated its centennial in 2010.
 A forest fire, one of the many 2010 Russian wildfires of that hot dry summer, destroyed large swaths of the surrounding forest.
-The sanatorium was saved, but was closed from July 30, 2010 to December 10, 2010.
+The sanatorium was saved, but was closed from 30 July to 10 December 2010.
 Another huge forest fire broke out near the sanatorium in July 2021.